• Skip to primary navigation

 Yes, it works great and gives darker, smoother chocolate cut-out cookies.

-How do I stop the cookies from spreading?
+How do I keep the cookies from spreading?

-Roll to about ¼ inch thick for clean edges and soft centers.
+About ¼ inch for clean edges and soft centers.

 Can I freeze the dough?

-Yes, wrap it well and freeze for up to 3 months.
-Thaw in the fridge before rolling out.
+Yes, wrap it well and freeze up to 3 months.
+Thaw in the fridge before rolling.

 How do I decorate them?

-Use royal icing, melted chocolate, or sprinkles once the cookies are fully cooled.
+Use royal icing, melted chocolate, or sprinkles once fully cooled.

 chocolate cut out cookies on a table